stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 * long / address - beginning of a word boundary.

-This may require the injection of _padding_:
+This may require the injection of _padding_ bytes:

 1. _between_ the fields of a structure.